 All right.

-Now, you know, I we've been chronicling this.
+Now, you know, we've been chronicling this.

-They're not even they're not recruiting.
+They're not recruiting.

-They're hoping that the Hispanics see them as really nice people too, because of their support for the immigration bill.
+They're hoping that the Hispanics see them as really nice people too because of their support for the immigration bill.

 So I've been thinking about this, ladies and gentlemen.

-And I I have something to offer.
+And I have something to offer.

-I'm getting a note here from Dawn that I'm a little off on something.
+What am I a little – I'm getting a note here from Dawn that I'm a little off on something.

-Uh is that three, or three period?
+Is that three, or three, period?

-Well, there's obviously been a lot of inflation since the last time I was aware that I bought any.
+Oh, there's obviously been a lot of inflation since the last time I was aware that I bought any.

-I think it's for one, or is it a set?
+I think it's for one or is it a set?

-It's a queen size set.
+It's a queen-size set.

 Well, you know that the kings have got to be over four now for a set.